eclipser-fx/interceptor/SECURITY.md

 # Security

-`guardrail-evidence` writes signed, hash-chained evidence for consequential calls.
+`interceptor` writes signed, hash-chained evidence for consequential calls.
 Its trust model matters more than its code does, so read [`docs/THREAT_MODEL.md`](docs/THREAT_MODEL.md) before reporting or fixing.